 It is important to get training.
-As I always say, you should invest in yourself before asking clients to invest in you.
+As I always say, you should invest in yourself before asking clients to invest in you to boost their self confidence.
+Skill building is essential for better understanding and make your clients self aware.
 You may also look at my blog on succeeding without certification.

 Resources to Help your Executive Functioning Coaching Career